MicrosoftDocs/azure-docs/articles/aks/servicemesh-consul-install.md

 ::: zone-end

 The `Consul` Helm chart deploys a number of objects.
 You can see the list from the output of your `helm install` command above.
-The deployment of the Consul components can take 4 to 5 minutes to complete, depending on your cluster environment.
+The deployment of the Consul components can take around 3 minutes to complete, depending on your cluster environment.

 At this point, you've deployed Consul to your AKS cluster.
 To ensure that we have a successful deployment of Consul, let's move on to the next section to validate the Consul installation.